U.S. warns Americans against travel abroad; Senate unveils $1 trillion stimulus plan

 It would be Congress’ third emergency coronavirus bill following a $105 billion-plus plan covering free coronavirus testing, paid sick leave and expanded safety-net spending, and an $8.3 billion measure to combat the spread of the highly contagious pathogen and develop vaccines.

-Trump, speaking with several state governors by videoconference from the headquarters of the Federal Emergency Management Agency, said the government would help out the U.S. auto industry “a little bit.”
-It might also consider a relief package for the hospitality industry, he said.
+Trump, speaking with several state governors by phone from the headquarters of the Federal Emergency Management Agency, said the government would help out the U.S. auto industry “a little bit.”
+It might also consider a relief package for the hospitality industry.

 The plunging stock market and surging U.S. death toll has caused Trump to sharply change his tone on the disease this week, demanding urgent action after spending weeks downplaying the risks.